-MEM511 - Operations & Supply Chain Management
+MEM 511 - Operations & Supply Chain Management

-This course covers the major issues in operations and supply chain management including Location, Inventory, Forecasting, Transportation and Distribution in different types of organizations.
-It covers the role of advances in Internet Technologies and Electronic Commerce in coordinating the supply chain of a product from the point of origin to the point of consumption.
-At the end of this course students should be familiar with the individual components of operations and supply chain and their interrelationships.
-Students will develop the quantitative and analytical skills to analyze, model and solve supply chain problems.
-The course is based on a mixture of lectures and case discussions.
+This course covers the major issues in operations and supply chain management including their individual components and their interrelationships.
+It is mainly focused on Capacity Planning, Procurement, Forecasting Demand, Production Planning, Inventory Controls, Lean Philosophy and techniques, and Transportation and Distribution in different types of organizations.
+It also covers the role of advances in technologies and electronic commerce in coordinating the supply chain of a product from the point of origin to the point of consumption.
+The course helps students develop the quantitative and analytical skills to analyze, model and solve supply chain problems.